Released on May 20, 2020

-Health officials are reminding residents about the risk of hantavirus this spring in areas potentially infested by rodents.
-People are most often exposed when cleaning up enclosed buildings (such as grain bins, sheds, barns, garages, trailers, cottages and homes) or farm equipment and vehicles after winter.
+Exposure is most likely to occur when cleaning up enclosed buildings (such as grain bins, sheds, barns, garages, trailers, cottages, and homes) or farm equipment and vehicles after winter.

-“You can get hantavirus by breathing in contaminated airborne particles from the droppings, urine and saliva of infected deer mice,” Saskatchewan’s Deputy Chief Medical Health Officer Dr. Denise Werker said.
-“Hantavirus can cause a rare, but often fatal lung illness known as hantavirus pulmonary syndrome.”
+“Humans can be exposed to hantavirus when inhaling contaminated air caused by the droppings, urine and saliva of infected rodents,” Saskatchewan’s Chief Medical Health Officer Dr. Saqib Shahab said.
+“Hantavirus can cause illness in humans including a lung related illness known as hantavirus pulmonary syndrome, which can be fatal.”

-Symptoms usually start within one to six weeks of exposure and include fever, muscle aches, cough, headaches, nausea and vomiting.
-Some people develop severe symptoms that can be life threatening.
-Seek medical attention immediately if you have a cough, fever and shortness of breath.
+Symptoms typically start within one to six weeks of exposure and include tiredness, fever, muscle aches, cough, headaches, dizziness, nausea and vomiting.
+Some people develop severe symptoms, including difficulty breathing, that can be life threatening.
+Seek medical attention immediately if you have a cough, fever, and shortness of breath.

 To avoid exposure to hantavirus, be aware of mouse droppings and nesting materials and take the following precautions when cleaning infested areas: